kruug/Draconine/README.md

  - 2016-01-12: Fixed issue with pop-ups disposing early. (v2.2)
  - 2016-02-08: Fixed encoding error.
 Strings are now UTF32 to allow for full range of characters from API.
  - 2016-04-13: v2.2.6 Added alert button functionality to "Currently" option to be the same as the 3-day forecast window.
+ - 2016-11-02: v2.3.0 Rebuilt program using WPF instead of WinForms.
+Added day notations to 3-day forecast window.
+Updated logo and links for source due to name change.

 ## Future/To-Do